 You must be at least 18 years old to drive legally but in practice, most car hire companies require the driver to be a few years older.
 The exact requirements vary from one car hire company to another.

-Driving during a holiday in Madeira is a simple, practical and inexpensive way to explore the island.
+Driving during a holiday in Madeira is similar to driving in Spain.
 We list the most important things you need to know before hitting on the wheels.